IsabelleBaker/DynamicBackgroundRemoval/README.md

 ## About the Standalone Software Framework
 For now, I will not talk much about the standalone framework.
 I am in the process of creating some additional documentation for the UIs, but for now, run them and experiment with them.
 Almost every button and text entry has a tip for its usage if you hover over it.

 I suggest starting without installing the trainer.
 That installation is a lot more involved.
 Begin with dynamic_background_gui.py using the models in my google drive and the larva avi file I provide.
-Once it successfully processes a few seconds of a video to completion, run the Track_payer_gui.py to get a sense of how the video is being processed.
+Once it successfully processes a few seconds of a video to completion, run my FrameGrabber (seperate project) or Track_payer_gui.py from this repo to get a sense of how the video is being processed.
 Only then, install all the software and libraries required to train your model.
 I still prefer to train my models in Google Colab and then I perform the background removal on my local machine.
 However, with the software I have provided, the choice is up to you.

+## Notes about the recent addition of Apple Silicon (MPS) support {Experimental}
+In the standalone framework I have added the ability to enable MPS support.
+The framework code is compatible with MPS now but the pytorch code still has some work to do.
+If you want to experiment with MPS, just know that you may get some crashes, etc. for a while.
+Make sure to install the nightly builds to get the latest support from pytorch, instead of what is listed in my basic install instructions.

+MPS acceleration is available on MacOS 12.3+: pip3 install --pre torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/cpu

+-I have found that training a single animal works fine and is ~40% faster than using only my M1 Max cpu.
+With multiple animals the loss explodes to infinity and errors.
+-Inferencing seems slower, as of right now, using MPS than just using my M1 Max cpu.
+That may be different if you don't have a Max cpu.
+This is *likely* due to torchvision::nms not currently being implemented.
+Therefore, with every frame it must fallback to CPU for this operation.
+That's a guess as to what is happening, but right now I still use CPU for inferencing locally.
+-Some videos cause an exception to be thrown from within the model.
+Again, I think this is due to the immature pytorch code at this time.

+I'll update these observations as I have time to do more testing.
+Let me know if you think anything else should be noted here about MPS.

 ### If you have any feedback on this software, please reach out here or through my LinkedIn.